Unit 3 - Practice Quiz

 4 Which file format is considered a 'raw' forensic image format?

-A. .E01
+A. .ad1

-B. .dd
+B. .E01

 C. .vmdk

-D. .ad1
+D. .dd

 5 What is the primary purpose of generating a hash value (MD5 or SHA) immediately after data acquisition?

-A. To compress the image size
+A. To encrypt the image for security

-B. To encrypt the image for security
+B. To index the files for searching

 C. To verify the integrity of the evidence